hananils/kirby-xslt/README.md

     children: false
 ```

+-   The `attributes` object allows to creation of node attributes from page methods.
+The name of the attribute has to match the method’s name, see [the Kirby docs](https://getkirby.com/docs/reference/objects/page).
 -   The `title` object can be switched on and off by setting `true` or `false`.
 -   The `path` object is helpful to apply different templates base on the URL, it can be switched on and off by setting `true` or `false`.
 -   The `languages` object is available in multilingual installs and offers link for all languages, it can be switched on and off by setting `true` or `false`.
 -   The `content` subsetting takes and array of fields you'd like to include, e. g. `content: title, description, tags`.
 -   The `files` object can be switched on and off by setting `true` or `false`.
 It also takes additional settings, see below.
--   The `files` object can be switched on and off by setting `true` or `false`.
+-   The `children` object can be switched on and off by setting `true` or `false`.
 It also takes additional settings from the `pages` object, see below.

 #### Additional field settings